warmspit/brewster/README.md

 - linker: Xtensa GCC from the local ESP toolchain
 - runner: `espflash flash --monitor --chip esp32s3 --partition-table partitions.csv`
 - build-std: `core`, `alloc`

+Network protocol support in this build:

+- IPv4: enabled and configured with DHCPv4.
+- IPv6: protocol support enabled in `embassy-net`.

+Note: IPv6 mDNS (`AAAA`) is emitted only when the stack has an IPv6 address configured at runtime.

 In new terminals, load the ESP environment before running cargo commands: